kyungoh22/neural_style_transfer/README.md

 - The goal is to generate an image (**G**) by merging a "content" image (**C**) with a "style" image (**S**).
 The generated image will contain the content of C in the style of S.

-- I use a previously trained convolutional network to capture, or encode, the content of C and the style of S. Specifically, I use the VGG19 model trained on the ImageNet database.
+- I use a previously trained convolutional network to capture, or encode, the content of "C" and the style of "S".
+Specifically, I use the VGG19 model trained on the ImageNet database.